GoogleCloudPlatform/magic-modules/docs/content/develop/resource.md

 > **Note:** The template includes the most commonly-used fields.
 For a comprehensive reference, see [ResourceName.yaml reference ↗]({{<ref "/reference/resource-reference.md" >}}).
 {{< /tab >}}
 {{< tab "Handwritten" >}}
 > **Warning:** Handwritten resources are more difficult to develop and maintain.
-New handwritten resources will only be accepted if implementing the resource in MMv1 would require entirely overriding more than one CRUD method.
+New handwritten resources will only be accepted if implementing the resource in MMv1 would require entirely overriding two or more CRUD methods.

 1. Add the resource in MMv1.
 2. [Generate the beta provider]({{< ref "/get-started/generate-providers.md" >}})